 Each treasure is presented as a plastic miniature, which is a nice touch.
 It adds to the atmosphere but has no practical value (they could very well be just cards).
 Our 3yo loves to guard those treasures during the game.

 Difficulty mechanic works great and it’s fascinating to see what difference it makes to move the marker by only one notch.
 Novice and normal are easy to beat and elite is a fair challenge.
 Legendary is very hard to beat – you need a lot of luck drawing the right cards at the right moment.

 The island is made out of tiles, but they do not depict the geography of the island, but rather its landmarks (i.e. Howling Garden, Lost Lagoon).
 The result is that you have a hard time imagining yourself being on an island, instead of on tiles with different names.
 Maybe if the game would be played on the board with slots for those tiles, it would make the island feel more whole and coherent.

-Although discussion and cooperation is encouraged, this means alpha players (if you’re reading this, then you’re likely an alpha player of your group) can ruin the enjoyment of a casual player by telling them what they should do and be right (because they have all the information), since there is usually an obvious way of what is the best course of action in a turn.
+Although discussion and cooperation are encouraged, this means alpha players (if you’re reading this, then you’re likely an alpha player of your group) can ruin the enjoyment of a casual player by telling them what they should do and be right (because they have all the information), since there is usually an obvious way of what is the best course of action in a turn.

 The bottom line is that we had a lot of fun playing Forbidden Island and my final impression is very positive.
 I can recommend the game, especially if you are trying to introduce new players into board gaming, as you can help them along the way.
 Just don’t guide them by the hand, leave them to make their own decisions.